 And of course it never hurts to add something bright and green on the side.
 Any favorite vegetable will do.
 And perhaps a bit of bread?
 I love making this easy overnight no knead bread for dinners like this Chicken Marsala.

 See below for how I brought this lovely meal for four to the table for under five bucks.
-Yeah, try to do that at Olive Garden, where their Chicken Marsala runs for $15.99 a plate.
-Make it at home & keep that 50 bucks difference in your pocket!
-But then there’s no washing dishes and there are those bread sticks…
+Yeah, try to do that at Olive Garden, where their Chicken Marsala runs for $15.99 a plate – so for 4 servings, you’d spend 64 bucks!
+At home, the Chicken Marsala was under five bucks, the vegetable and pasta or potatoes added about another two or three dollars.
+Make it at home & keep that 50 to 60 bucks difference in your pocket!
+But then there’s there ARE those bread sticks to think about, lol!

 - 2 chicken breasts, cut in half horizontally, pounded thinly to an even thickness